 Energy efficient tax deduction for commercial buildings

-The 179D Energy Policy Act certification calculates the tax deduction achieved from the installation of energy-efficient assets, including HVAC, building envelope, and lighting.
-The building may qualify for up to $1.80 per square foot ($0.60 per square foot for each system); however, partial deductions are allowed for lighting.
+The 179D Energy Policy Act certification analyses the tax deduction achieved from the installation of energy-efficient assets, including HVAC, building envelope, and lighting.
+The building may qualify for up to $1.80/sq. foot ($0.60 per square foot for each system); however, partial deductions are allowed for lighting.
 The deduction is available for newly constructed or energy renovated commercial buildings as well as apartment buildings 4 stories or more.
 Commercial property owners who pay taxes can claim the benefit with the exception of government-owned buildings where the tax deduction may be allocated to the designer.

-TRG has provided and performed accurate energy modeling since 2008, which is essential requirement to receive your section 179D Tax Credit.
+TRG has provided and performed accurate energy modelling since 2008, it is essential requirement to receive your section 179D Tax Credit.
 Our precise documentation meets and sometimes exceeds the standards required by the Department of Energy and the IRS assuring you that the documentation can withstand the toughest scrutiny.

 How Much Is The 179D Energy Policy Act Deduction?

 - Maximum Deduction– $1.80 per square foot = 50% reduction in total annual energy and power costs (compared to a reference building that meets the minimum requirements of ASHRAE Standard 90.1-2001) not to exceed the amount equal to the cost of energy efficient commercial property placed in service during the taxable year.